 Miramichi author Doug Underhill and Nimbus Publishing have truly done the Atlantic salmon sportfishing industry a service by bringing the story of Bryant Freeman to bookshelves.
 A quiet, unassuming man, Mr. Freeman is well-known and loved by many who fish the Miramichi River and its tributaries.… Continue reading

 Silver Donald Cameron is one of Canada’s most versatile and experienced professional authors and is the host and executive producer of TheGreenInterview.com, a subscription-based website with interviews (100 and counting!) of people from all parts of the globe and with every type of background imaginable.… Continue reading

 Wall of War is New Brunswick author Allan Hudson’s follow-up to Dark Side of a Promise and is the second book in the Drake Alexander Series.
-I read Dark Side of a Promise, a copy of which was kindly … Continue reading
+I read Dark Side of a Promise, a copy of which was kindly provided by Mr.… Continue reading

-Subtitled “Literary Ferment and Social Change in the East,” New Brunswick at the Crossroads is an attempt to explore the relationship between literature and the society in which it incubates as it pertains to the distinct character of New Brunswick … Continue reading
+Subtitled “Literary Ferment and Social Change in the East,” New Brunswick at the Crossroads is an attempt to explore the relationship between literature and the society in which it incubates as it pertains to the distinct character of New Brunswick with its bicultural character.… Continue reading

 In 2006, award-winning author Donald Savoie wrote a seminal book on economic development in the Maritimes: Visiting Grandchildren.
 A decade later, he marks his return to that subject with Looking for Bootstraps.
-Concerned about the region’s future, he … Continue reading
+Concerned about the region’s future, he sought to explore and explain the reasons behind its lack of economic development.… Continue reading

 The following is from a Goose Lane news release and is provided for informational purposes.